RaquelPlaza/angular5-dojo/README.md

 Angular is completely component based, we can use them for full pages or view items that will be used across multiple pages complying with DRY principles.
 They generally consist of 4 items.

-• A Component.ts file which is the angular structure file
+* A Component.ts file which is the angular structure file.
-• A Component.html for what is displayed, .ts binds to this.
+* A Component.html for what is displayed, .ts binds to this.
-• A Component.css or .sass for the html styling
+* A Component.css or .sass for the html styling
-• A Component.spec.ts for test configuration
+* A Component.spec.ts for test configuration

 Now we don’t want to create all four files every time we need a new component, that’s going to become tedious pretty fast so say hello to the cli.
 Type into the console window…